blue bar white spacer

 The Society was founded at the 1971 GR conference in Copenhagen.
 Prior to that, the conferences had been run by the self-perpetuating International Committee on General Relativity and Gravitation.
 This had become Affiliated Commission 2 of the International Union of Pure and Applied Physics in 1957.
 For this reason the Society is also known as the International Commission on General Relativity and Gravitation.

-The Society has had only four Secretaries.
+The Society has had only five Secretaries.
 André Mercier, the main founder and Secretary to the preceding Committee, served from 1971 to 1974.
 He was followed by his Bern colleague Alan Held, who served as both Secretary and Journal Editor from 1974 to 1995.
 From 1995 to 2010, Malcolm MacCallum served as the Secretary.
-Beverly Berger was elected to the position at GR-19 in July 2010.
+Beverly Berger served as Secretary from 2010 to 2022.
+David Garfinkle was elected to the position at GR-23 in July 2022.

 A list of the triennial GRn conferences organized by the Society and its predecessor committee, and the details of published Proceedings and Abstracts volumes, can be found here.